OfficeDev/eDiscovery/README.md

 #### 2. Roles & user permissions
 You must have appropriate role/user permissions to be able to run this tool.
-- Global Administration and eDiscovery Administrator roles assigned to single user
+- Global Administration
-- eDiscovery Administrator role with consent for super user elevation provided by Global Admin.
-[Setup guidance here]()
+- eDiscovery Administrator role group

 #### 3. PowerShell
 - You must have PowerShell version 5.1 or above to run this tool.